Image-Science-Lab-cmu/SplitLohmann/README.md

 ### Run Simulation

 To reproduce our simulation results, run `runsim.m` inside this folder.\
-Running the code as-is produces the example focal stack result shown below.
+Running the code as-is produces the example focal stack result shown below, with fewer iterations.

 ### Simulation I/O
 Input: they are `mat` files containing RGBD images loaded from the `scenes/` folder.\